A Guide to ZigBee Device Developers for the Smart Connected Home

 Over the last decade, the primary impetus for connected homes has been home system integrators and enthusiastic do–it-yourselfers.
-However, now that ZigBee has emerged as the dominant communications technology for smart home applications – the glue so to speak – there has been an amazing growth of interest in ZigBee.
+However, now that ZigBee has emerged as the dominant communications technology for the smart home applications, the glue so to speak, there has been an amazing growth in the interest in ZigBee.

 Once the home control box is in place, connecting a few basic services – then it is easy for the home owner to purchase and install additional add-on ZigBee devices and sensors.
 Just like with WiFi networks and devices, these ZigBee devices all talk the same language and can easily connect without requiring any special networking expertise.